Amtrak Cascades: Rolling stock

+In July 2021, Amtrak and Siemens Mobility announced an order for new Siemens Venture coaches and Charger locomotives for Cascades service as part of a $7.3 billion national railcar procurement.
+The equipment was branded Amtrak Airo in December 2022.
+The Cascades fleet will consist of eight six-car trainsets, each with a capacity of approximately 300 passengers, far more than the Talgo trainsets.
+The new trainsets will replace the Talgo VI trainsets retired in 2020 and allow for expanded service.

+Each trainset will consist of six coaches.
+The first car, adjacent to the locomotive, will have 1+2 business-class seating.
+The second car will have coach seating, a café, and a conductor's office.
+Cars 3 through 5 will have 2+2 coach seating, while the sixth car will be the cab car with coach seating and checked-baggage storage.

+The order included a spare cab car along with three new ALC-42E Charger locomotives, which will be used alongside the Cascades existing fleet of eight SC-44 Charger locomotives.

+The eight trainsets are expected to cost the Washington State Department of Transportation (WSDOT) approximately $150 million.
+Of this amount, $75 million had been secured as of July 2021, with additional funding expected from the federal government and potentially from the governments of Oregon and British Columbia.
+The trainsets will use a Cascades-specific livery featuring Mount Rainier and Mount Hood, with green as the primary color and brown and white accents.

+As of August 2026, seven trainsets had been delivered.
+Two Airo trainsets are scheduled to enter Cascades service on September 30, 2026, operating four daily trips.
+Additional trainsets will enter service as they are delivered, eventually replacing the existing Cascades fleet.

 Amtrak's entire Horizon fleet was removed from service on March 26, 2025, due to corrosion issues, leaving only a single Talgo trainset left to serve the Cascades route.
 A second Talgo trainset had been damaged by a tree during an extratropical cyclone in November 2024.
 Most scheduled Cascades trains were temporarily replaced with shuttle buses, including all service to Canada.
 Some rail trips began to be restored in April 2025, with reduced capacity, after Amfleet cars arrived to replace the Horizons.
 All trips were restored on April 6.

 Funding

 Funding for the route is provided separately by the states of Oregon and Washington, with Union Station in Portland serving as the dividing point between the two.
 As of December 2023, the Washington state government funds six daily round trips between Seattle and Portland and two daily round trips between Seattle and Vancouver, British Columbia.
 Oregon funds two daily round trips between Eugene and Portland.
 The seven trainsets are organized into semi-regular operating cycles, but no particular train always has one route.